The secrets and lies of Cold War spies

 It is one thing to look at individuals, operations and events to judge the role played by spies, but completely different to look at it across the evolution of the Cold War and throughout the world.
 At times the role of intelligence was absolutely crucial; at others it made no difference.
 What can be said is that leaders relied on their intelligence agencies: budgets rarely shrank, agencies rarely disappeared, and intelligence chiefs were rarely out of the leaders’ offices.
 As the world became more complex, the ability to gather information became ever more indispensable.

-The super spies on both sides
+Who were the super spies on both sides of the Cold War?

 Information was a vital weapon in the Cold War, and these men and women – whether motivated by ideological beliefs or money – were on the front line

 Russian spying for Canada

 Gouzenko was a cipher clerk at the Soviet Embassy in Ottawa.
 He became disillusioned with the Soviet system and the fact that his family was being recalled back to Moscow.
 A few days after the end of World War II, he offered his services to Canadian intelligence and would subsequently defect to the West.